InjectionMap/InjectionMap/README.md

    mapper.Map<ITypeArgument, TypeArgument>();
 }
 ```
-Pass the Unmapped type to the resolver.
-InjectionMap will resolve the object and resolve the argument to the parameter even though the type was not registered previously.
+Pass the type that has to be resolved to the resolver.
+InjectionMap will resolve the object, resolve the argument and inject these to the parameter even though the type was not registered previously.
 ```csharp
 using (var resolver = new InjectionResolver())
 {